 I know it’s difficult to imagine that a Medicaid recipient might be an intelligent, hard-working woman who is just white-knuckling through a pothole in the bumpy road of life.

-When discussing a Medicaid-expansion program that you’ve long hated, you instead want to focus on numbers and fear-inciting “data.”
+When discussing an expanded Medicaid program that you’ve long hated, you instead want to focus on numbers and fear-inciting “data.”

 But I need you to see me as a person.
 I am real.
 I am good.
 I am trying, and I need help.
 And, sometimes, I need medical care.